Program Director/Program Coordinator

 The Heating, Ventilation, Air Condition and Refrigeration Technology, or HVAC/R Program, at Galveston College is designed to provide a combination of classroom theory, simulated troubleshooting, and hands-on training on the same equipment used by business and industry.
 In addition, this program is designed to provide the students with the necessary skills required to become a state licensed independent business owner/contractor or for employment in the industry as a technician in residential, commercial, and/or industrial air conditioning, refrigeration and heating.

 Degrees and Certificates

-- Associates of Applied Sciences (AAS) – Heating, Ventilation, Air Conditioning & Refrigeration
+- Associate of Applied Science (AAS) – Heating, Ventilation, Air Conditioning & Refrigeration

 - Certificate – Heating, Ventilation, Air Conditioning & Refrigeration – Entry Level